SpamExperts/pyzor/docs/config.rst

     `--detach` option.

 PasswdFile
     File containing a list of user account information.
-See `accounts`.
+See :doc:`accounts`.

 AccessFile
     File containing information about user privileges.
-See `server-access-file`.
+See :ref:`server-access-file`.

 Engine
     Then engine type to be used for storage.
 See :ref:`server-engines`.